-In this section we will try to cover the following five areas where most of the questions arise.
+In this section we will try to cover the following six areas where most of the questions arise.

 1. What are Lumens ?